Timeline Eleventh Century 1000-1099

 c1000 The Mississippian

-transformation was marked by the rise of agriculture and the appearance
+transformation was marked by the rise of agriculture and the

-avoided the Mississippian transformation and maintained their ancient
+Florida avoided the Mississippian transformation and maintained

-lifeways based on fishing and collecting.
+their ancient lifeways based on fishing and collecting.

 (AM, 7/97, p.75)